ARM-software/bob-build/docs/module_types/bob_filegroup.md

 ### **bob_filegroup.srcs** (optional)

-Source files to add to other modules that depend upon this.
+A list of source files or other targets this filegroup includes.

 ---

-### **bob_filegroup.filegroup_srcs** (optional)

-Other filegroups this filegroup depends on.
-Their sources are also appended to the sources of any module that depends upon this module.